pevitt/JSON-MYSQL-PHP/README.md

-# JSON-MYSQL-PHP
+# JQUERY-MYSQL-PHP
-Load dropdownlist using JSON-MYSQL-PHP
+Load dropdownlist using JQUERY-MYSQL-PHP